melanielaporte/melanielaporte/README.md

 [![Melanie's GitHub stats](https://github-readme-stats.vercel.app/api?username=MelanieLaporte&include_all_commits=true&theme=aura)](https://github.com/anuraghazra/github-readme-stats)

 ## Welcome to my GitHub!
-I’m a programmer, artist, and inventor.
+I’m a budding creative engineer and artist.
 Passionate about sustainability, community-driven projects, interactive coding, and a dose of random (think “choose your own adventure”, solo travel, art installations, and good food).
 Currently exploring ways to use technology for **positive change** and **empowerment**.

 ---